Acknowledgements¶

 Phonometrica uses GitHub to host its source code.
 The source code is available here.

-We are also grateful to JetBrains for providing us with an academic license of their C++ editor.
+We are also grateful to JetBrains for providing us with a non-commercial license of their C++ editor.

 The development of coding protocols was originally developed as part of the following research project: A corpus-based longitudinal study of the interphonological features of Japanese learners of French.
 PI: Sylvain DETEY (Waseda University).
 This project was supported by the Japanese Society for the Promotion of Science (JSPS), Grant-in-Aid for Scientific Research (B) n°23320121 (2011-2014).